 Afterwards you will go down to visit the interior of the temple of the Almudena Cathedral, which you will access next to its main door, the one on the north façade.

-On this visit you will surely be struck by the striking combination of neogothic architectural style and with a modern and very colorful design decoration.
+On this visit you will surely be struck by the controversial combination of neogothic architectural style and a modern and very colorful design decoration.

 Altar of the Virgin of Almudena in Almudena Cathedral